Housing in South Africa

 Housing in South Africa includes both modern (contemporary) and traditional (historic) styles.
 The two most common forms of residences in South Africa are the detached house and the multi-unit building.
 These may be owned by an individual, jointly owned, owned in a sectional title format, or owned by a corporation.
 Homes may be lived in by their owners, or rented to tenants.

 The country has a strong real estate market, especially in major cities (metros).
-Owning a home in South African society is aspirational, and in many markets is a form of investment.
+Owning a home in South African society is aspirational, and in many local markets is a form of investment.
 The rate of return on purchasing property varies greatly between the country's largest cities, with Cape Town having been the strongest-performing property market for many years.

 Home types

 There are various kinds of homes in South Africa, with varying levels of popularity depending on the city and suburb.
 These include: